Emerging Markets vs. U.S.

 - Relative price performance and relative earnings growth have historically followed similar paths.
 S&P 500® Index earnings have been outpacing MSCI Emerging Markets Index earnings since 2008, helping explain S&P 500® Index outperformance.

-- Over the course of 2019, we have seen a massive wave of global monetary stimulus.
-The most since the last recession.
-Yet much of this stimulus has been dormant due to the escalating tariff war.
-We believe the “phase one” trade deal with China is important because it indicates a change in the direction of the tide.
-This trade deal could unleash this monetary fuel, helping emerging market economies and earnings.
+- Over the course of 2019 and into 2020, we have seen a massive wave of global monetary, and now fiscal stimulus; the most since the last recession.
+Yet much of this stimulus has been dormant due to the escalating tariff war and impact of the Coronavirus.
+When the virus subsides, we expect this stimulus to begin helping emerging markets economies and earnings.

 Sources: Bloomberg, Bloomberg Consensus Estimates, MSCI